 If the UK applies lower tariffs to imports from other countries, it could mean the price of some foods could drop, but could also mean that the choice of UK products is affected if UK producers are undercut by cheaper imports.

 What could happen at borders?

 At the moment, nothing will change for the transition period.
-However, after we leave the EU extra checks will be introduced at borders.
+However, after 1st January 2021 extra checks will be introduced at borders.